TheCherno/Hazel/README.md

 	- IOS not supported

-Windows and Linux is currently supported with plans for MacOS and Android/IOS support in the future.
+Windows is currently supported with plans for MacOS, Linux and Android/IOS support in the future.

 ### Hardware requirements
 As of now, Hazel only supports OpenGL Rendering and requires a minimum version of 4.5.